Berlin Tegel Airport

-Berlin Tegel "Otto Lilienthal" Airport (Flughafen Berlin-Tegel „Otto Lilienthal“) (IATA: TXL, ICAO: EDDT) was the primary international airport of Berlin, the federal capital of Germany.
+Berlin Tegel "Otto Lilienthal" Airport (Flughafen Berlin-Tegel „Otto Lilienthal“) (IATA: TXL, ICAO: EDDT) was the primary international airport of Berlin, the capital of Germany.
+During the Cold War era, it served West Berlin.
 The airport was named after aviation pioneer Otto Lilienthal and was the fourth busiest airport in Germany, with over 24 million passengers in 2019.
 In 2016, Tegel handled over 60% of all airline passenger traffic in Berlin.
-The airport served as a base for Eurowings, Ryanair as well as easyJet.
+The airport served as a base for Eurowings, Ryanair and easyJet.
 It featured flights to several European metropolitan and leisure destinations as well as some intercontinental routes.
 It was situated in Tegel, a section of the northern borough of Reinickendorf, 8 km northwest of the city centre of Berlin.
 Tegel Airport was notable for its hexagonal main terminal building around an open square, which made walking distances as short as 30 m from the aircraft to the terminal exit.

 TXL saw its last flight on 8 November 2020 after all traffic had been transferred gradually to the new Berlin Brandenburg Airport until that date.
 It was legally decommissioned as an airfield after a mandatory transitional period on 4 May 2021.
-All government flights were also relocated to the new airport with the exception of helicopter operations which will stay at a separate area on the northern side of Tegel Airport until 2029.
+All government flights were also relocated to the new airport with the exception of helicopter operations, which moved to the new airport in October 2025.

-The airport's grounds are due to be redeveloped into a new city quarter dedicated to scientific and industrial research named Urban Tech Republic which is to retain the airport's main building and tower as a repurposed landmark.
+The airport's grounds are due to be redeveloped into a new city quarter dedicated to scientific and industrial research named Urban Tech Republic, which is to retain the airport's main building and tower as a repurposed landmark.

 History

 The beginnings

 The area of today's airport originally was part of the Jungfernheide forest, which served as a hunting ground for the Prussian nobility.
 During the 19th century, it was used as an artillery firing range.
 Aviation history dates back to the early 20th century, when the Royal Prussian Airship battalion was based there and the area became known as Luftschiffhafen Reinickendorf.
 In 1906, a hangar was built for testing of Groß-Basenach and Parseval type airships.

 Soon after the outbreak of World War I, on 20 August 1914, the area was dedicated to military training of aerial reconnaissance crews.
 Following the war, all aviation industry was removed as a consequence of the Treaty of Versailles, which prohibited Germany from having any armed aircraft.
 On 27 September 1930, Rudolf Nebel launched an experimental rocket testing and research facility on the site.
-It became known as Raketenschießplatz Tegel and attracted a small group of eminent aerospace engineers, which included German rocket pioneer Wernher von Braun.
+It became known as Raketenschießplatz Tegel and attracted a small group of eminent aerospace engineers that included German rocket pioneer Wernher von Braun.
 In 1937, the rocket pioneers left Tegel in favour of the secret Peenemünde army research centre.

 During World War II, the area served once again as a military training area, mostly for Flak troops.
 It was destroyed in Allied air raids.